TIER 1 INVESTOR VISA - £2 MILLION ROUTE

 Whilst we are able to draw on our intimate knowledge of the Home Office rules and policy to provide you with expert legal advice in relation to your Tier 1 Investor visa application, we can also direct you to FCA-registered wealth managers who can ensure that your investment portfolio is both compliant and structured for steady growth.

-We can assist you to book a Super Premium Service appointment, prepare your application for collection by a Home Office courier, provide facilities for the enrolment of your biometric information at our offices and liaise with the Home Office to ensure that your application is processed within 1 day.
+We can assist you to book a VIP Service appointment, prepare your application for submission to the Home Office, provide facilities for the enrolment of your biometric information at our offices and liaise with the Home Office to ensure that your application is processed within 24 hours.

 Applications for extension of stay as a Tier 1 Investor